biswajitnov29/angular2-webpack/README.md

-# angular2-webpack
-Angular 2 with WebPack
+# Angular 2 with WebPack

-# Run the below command.
+# Run the commands

 `npm install`